 - Community Support Services and Resources

 The family support services team can also answer specific EFMP questions based on your branch or installation.

 Current Womack EFMP Operations

 The Fort Bragg Medical EFMP office has relocated to Joel Clinic.
 Appointments for OCONUS screens are being conducted virtually, and EFMP enrollments and updates are being reviewed telephonically, as a precautionary measure to slow the spread of the COVID-19 virus.
 If you have questions regarding a required EFMP action, please email the local EFMP staff.

-Out-processing for Soldiers departing Fort Bragg is being conducted face-to-face during the following hours: Monday through Friday 10:00 a.m.-12:00 p.m. and 2:00 p.m.-4:00 p.m.
+Out-processing for soldiers departing Ft.
+Bragg is conducted face-to-face Monday-Friday: 10:00 a.m.-12:00 p.m. and 2:00 p.m.-4:00 p.m.

 Soldiers clearing Fort Bragg will have been pre-cleared if separating from the Army, have no dependents, or have dependents that do not require any EFMP action.

 Visit the Special Needs Consultations

 page on Military One Source